Is Zaytuna College for Me?

 - Application - Complete the Online Application for Admission.

-- Letters of Recommendation - You are required to submit three letters of recommendation along with the application.
-At least one of the letters of recommendation must be from a teacher in the school you last attended, and one must be from a religious/community leader.
+- Letters of Recommendation - You are required to submit three letters of recommendation along with the application by either three of your teachers or two teachers and one school administrator familiar with your high school performance in courses and extracurricular activities.
+Homeschooled students should submit three letters of recommendation, two of which should be from persons who have worked with them academically and one from a contact who has been able to observe the applicant's academic capabilities and can speak to their potential.
 You should choose an individual who knows you well, and who will take the time to write thorough, detailed letters with specific anecdotes and examples, particularly of your personal qualities, leadership, and academic potential.
 The letters of recommendations should be submitted by the application deadline.
 You can download the Letter of Recommendation Form by clicking here.
 Your recommenders must submit their Letters of Recommendations directly to the Zaytuna College Admissions Committee at the address shown on the form.
 You are responsible for ensuring that all three recommendations are submitted before the application deadline.

 - Transcripts - Send sealed official transcripts from all secondary and post-secondary schools you have attended to the Zaytuna College Admissions Committee.